Saints celebrated on the 18th of July

 HE GREW UP VERY PRAYERFUL

 He moved to Krakow, to attend the famous Jagiellonian Academy, in 1454.
-It was precisely in those years that St John of Capistrano influenced the city through the sanctity of his life and the fervour of his preaching, attracting a dense crowd of young, generous men to the Franciscan vocation.
-On September 8, 1453, the Italian saint founded the first convent of the Observance, with the name of the recently canonised St Bernardine of Siena, in Krakow.
+It was precisely in those years that Saint John of Capistrano influenced the city through the sanctity of his life and the fervour of his preaching, attracting a dense crowd of young, generous men to the Franciscan vocation.
+On September 8, 1453, the Italian saint founded the first convent of the Observance, with the name of the recently canonised Saint Bernardine of Siena, in Krakow.
 It was for that reason that the Friars Minor of the convent were called the "Berdardini" by the people.
 In 1457, young Simon asked to be received, with another ten fellow students, into the convent of Stradom.

 HE ASKED TO BE RECEIVED INTO THE CONVENT OF STRADOM